omkarmande/DL_Assignment03/README.md

-# Marathi-English Transliteration with Attention Mechanisms
+# DA6401 Assignment 03 - Marathi-English Transliteration with Attention Mechanisms

 ## Project Overview
 This project implements a sequence-to-sequence model with attention mechanisms for transliterating between Latin script (English) and Devanagari script (Marathi).
 The system handles character-level conversion with visualizations to interpret attention patterns.